Polite conservationists leave no mark save the scars upon the Earth that could have been prevented had they stood their ground. —David Brower

 Brower’s passion for the Earth and its inhabitants earned him international respect.
 He was nominated for the Nobel Peace Prize three times (in 1978, 1979, and 1998, jointly with professor Paul Ehrlich).
 In 1998, Brower received the Blue Planet Prize for his lifetime achievements.
 Author John McPhee made Brower the subject of his best-selling book, Encounters with the Archdruid.

 David Brower passed away in 2000 at age 88.
-At his memorial service, many people recalled one of Brower’s favorite quotes about himself, a comment by Russell Train, EPA Administrator under President Nixon: “Thank God for Dave Brower; he makes it so easy for the rest of us to be reasonable.”
+At his memorial service, many people recalled one of Brower’s favorite quotes about himself, a comment by Russell Train, Environmental Protection Agency administrator under President Nixon: “Thank God for Dave Brower; he makes it so easy for the rest of us to be reasonable.”

-Today, Earth Island Institute continues Brower’s legacy through our our commitment to the environmental action, and our annual Brower Youth Awards, which highlight the accomplishments of bold, young environmental leaders.
-In early 2009 we moved in to the David Brower Center, an ecologically sustainable building in Brower’s hometown of Berkeley, California that serves as a home to leading environmental groups.
+Today, Earth Island Institute continues Brower’s legacy through our our commitment to environmental action, and our annual Brower Youth Awards, which highlight the accomplishments of bold, young environmental leaders.
+In early 2009 we moved into the David Brower Center, an ecologically sustainable building in Brower’s hometown of Berkeley, California, that serves as a home to leading environmental groups.